Employment law and COVID-19 – what you need to know

 Personally, an employee meets the requirements for short-time allowance pursuant to section 98(1) German Social Security Code, Book III if they are in an employment relationship, have not been given notice of termination and are subject to compulsory insurance.
 Persons in marginal part-time employment (geringfügig Beschäftigte) therefore do not qualify for short-time allowance unless they are subject to compulsory insurance.
 For persons drawing short-time allowance, however, who take up secondary, marginal part-time employment in critical infrastructure sectors while they are furloughed, their short-time allowance will not be reduced by the amount of the income they earn from such secondary employment.

 Employers will be reimbursed in full and on a flat-rate basis by the Federal Employment Agency, upon application, for the social security contributions they have to pay on lost working hours, (section 2 Short-Time Allowance Ordinance).
+Pursuant to the First Ordinance Amending the Short-Time Allowance Ordinance, this rule will also be extended until 30 June 2021; from 1 July 2021 until 31 December 2021, 50% of social security contributions will be reimbursed if short-time working is commenced before 30 June 2021.

 Short-time allowance will also be granted for temporary agency workers pursuant to section 3 Short-Time Allowance Ordinance.
+This arrangement has likewise been extended until the end of 2021, based on the First Ordinance Amending the Short-Time Allowance Ordinance, for businesses that commence short-time work before 31 March 2021.

 Some employers are also considering laying off staff as a way of dealing with the long-term consequences of the coronavirus crisis.
 Short-time work and terminations on operational grounds are not mutually exclusive because, while short-time work is intended to balance out a temporary reduction in the volume of work, terminations on operational grounds are a way of dealing with a long-term fall-off.
 The Federal Labour Court does however apply a particularly strong test when it comes to terminations on operational grounds after the introduction of short-time work: The employer must show that new circumstances have arisen that have led to a long-term reduction in the volume of work.